Self-assessment

 Community feedback

 Do communities feel accurately represented and heard?
 Are relationships with sources and communities deepening over time?
+Practically, this might mean following up with sources after publication, creating simple feedback mechanisms, or holding periodic listening sessions with communities you cover regularly.

 Quality of engagement